-Ah well, it was a good contraceptive, I changed my first nappy at age 43.
-And even then I had to contract out the actual pomping.
+Ah well, it was a good contraceptive.
+I changed my first nappy at age 43.
+And even then I contracted out the actual pomping to Child Welfare.

 You’re quite wrong about Hotel Command.
 It was rugged.
 We suffered.
 I was told to report for duty as adjutant at the medics HQ in the 25-story Metal Industries House, two blocks back from the beachfront.
 Tenth floor.

 The next day I checked my desk, covered in brown manila files.
 One said Lt X was to leave Osindisweni Hospital and report to Christ the King Hospital the next day!
 I phoned him to tell him.
 “Wow!
 Thanks!” he said, “Usually we don’t get any notice at all!”.
 The next said Lt Y was moving in a week, he was bowled over that someone had told him so far in advance.
 The files had been on the desk for ages; they were covered in stof.
 The previous adjutant was a PF – a career soldier – and he was damned if he going to spoil those blerrie civvie doctors, who did they think they were!?
 He was a funny oke dressed in white with a strange title, it’ll come to me now . .
-Scallan!
-Petty Officer Scallan.
-Petty Officer!
-What a weird name compared to me: LUITENANT!
-You could salute a luitenant.
+Petty Officer.
+That’s it, Petty Officer!
+What a weird name compared to me: LIEUTENANT!
+You could salute a lieutenant.
 Who’d salute a petty officer?
-OK, OK, I was a 2nd Lt.
+OK, true, I was a 2nd Lt.
 Only one pip, but that oke at the gate did salute me.

 Our OC – that’s Officer Commanding – was a dapper 5ft tall Captain dressed all in white, complete with white cap and white shoes.
 Hilarious!
 What koptoe soldier would dream of wearing white shoes at Loopspruit in Potchefstroom!?
 Just imagine what the Gotchefstroom stof would do to them!
 He was Captain Mervyn Jordan.
 Naval Captain, mind you, which – if you’d read your notes on offisiers kursus – was equal to two Commandants in a brown uniform.